 - A. Maximum credits per term.
 Except as otherwise provided in this rule: - 1.
 For purposes of Rule 3-2, "credits" means credits taken at the law school, or taken elsewhere but used to satisfy the requirements for the JD degree at the law school.
-During any term, a student may not take more than sixteen (16) credit hours. - 2.
-During the summer term, a student may not take more than six (6) credits per session and not more than twelve (12) credits for all summer sessions combined during that summer term (including the Florence program). - B. Minimum credits per term.
+During any term, a student may not take more than seventeen (17) credit hours. - B. Minimum credits per term.
 Except as otherwise provided in this rule, during the fall or spring terms, a student may not take fewer than ten (10) credit hours. - C. Exceptions for fall and spring semester terms.
 If granted written permission to do so by the Associate Dean for Academic Affairs for good cause shown, an upper-class student shall be allowed to register for and take eight (8) to nine (9) credit hours during the fall or spring term.
 If granted written permission to do so by the Associate Dean for Academic Affairs, based upon extraordinary circumstances, an upper-class student shall be allowed to register for and take fewer than eight (8) credit hours during a fall or spring term.
 An upper-class student who needs fewer than ten (10) credits to graduate may register for fewer than ten (10) credits during a fall or spring term without permission from the Associate Dean for Academic Affairs.

 - 1. Except as provided for in Rule 3-4, a first-year student must be registered for and take all first-year required courses, and may not drop or withdraw from any first-year course.
 A first-year student is a student who is enrolled in his or her first two terms of study as a full-time student, dating from first matriculation as a law student. - 2.
-If granted written permission to do so by the Associate Dean for Academic Affairs, for good cause shown, a student shall be allowed to register for and take more than sixteen (16) credit hours during the fall or spring term.
+If granted written permission to do so by the Associate Dean for Academic Affairs, for good cause shown, a student shall be allowed to register for and take more than seventeen (17) credit hours during the fall or spring term.
 In no event shall a student be allowed to register for and take more than eighteen (18) credit hours during any term.
 See Rule 2-6C. - D. Recommended Limitation on employment.
 Gonzaga strongly recommends that students not be employed more than 20 hours per week in any week in which the student is enrolled in more than ten (10) credit hours.